 Dr. Morgan first came to Douglas in 1982 while moonlighting in Douglas' ER as a family practice resident at Casper's Wyoming Medical Center.
 Upon completion of his residency, Dr. Morgan worked in Sundance, Wyo. before moving to Douglas in 1985.
 Dr. Morgan ran a successful independent practice in Douglas before joining the staff at Memorial Hospital.
 He and his wife Maureen raised three children in Douglas and have many pets.
 Dr. Morgan enjoys fly fishing, recreational flying, and spending time with family and friends.

 Curt Dugger oversees all of the revenue cycle staff as well as materials management and health information management.
 A Wyoming native, Dugger graduated from the University of Wyoming with his bachelors degree in accounting and began working in the banking industry.
 He spent a short time as a financial planner before accepting the CFO position at Washakie Medical Center in Worland, Wyo.
 In 1998, Dugger joined Memorial Hospital as its CFO.
-Dugger and his wife Cathy have two children, Chris and Cadi, who are both in college.
-Dugger is a member and past president of the Healthcare Financial Management Association of Wyoming and enjoys hunting, golf, bowling and camping.
+Dugger and his wife Cathy have two adult children, Chris and Cadi.
+Dugger is the certification chairman and past president of the Healthcare Financial Management Association of Wyoming and enjoys hunting, golf, bowling and camping.